 • Meals not mentioned

-Full Itinerary of the Inca Trail 8 days with Rainbow Mountain
+Full Itinerary of the 8-Day Inca Trail and Rainbow Mountain Tour

 Day 1: Airport Pick up - Cusco City Tour

-Upon arrival at Cusco airport, we will pick you up and transfer you to your centrally located hotel in Cusco city.
-In the late afternoon, at 1.00 p.m., you will go on a walking tour in the heart of Cusco, visiting the most notable sites, such as Plaza de Armas, 12 angled stone street, Loreto street, Coricancha, Sacsayhuaman, Qenqo, Puca Pucara, Tambomachay, and the statue of Christ.
-The tour will finish back at your hotel around 6.00 pm.
+Upon arrival at Cusco Airport, we will pick you up and transfer you to your centrally-located hotel in Cusco City.
+In the late afternoon, at 1:00 p.m., you will walk in the heart of Cusco, visiting the city's most notable sites.
+These include the Plaza de Armas, the street with the 12-angled stone, Loreto Street, Qorikancha, Sacsayhuaman, Qenqo, Puca Pucara, Tambomachay, and Cristo Blanco.
+The tour will conclude back at your hotel around 6:00 p.m.

 • Duration: a half-day